 Civic Education empowers citizens to understand their roles in the political and governance processes, enabling them to participate effectively and influence positive change and contribute to society.
-Now, recognizing the vital role of an informed, responsible, and active citizenry in sustaining Namibia's democracy and Constitutional values.
-Noting with concern the growing gap in civic knowledge among young people including limited awareness of national governance structures, Constitutional rights, responsibilities, voting procedures and public participation; Acknowledging that civic education plays a crucial role in empowering learners to understand their rights and duties as citizens and to participate meaningfully in democracy and community life.
+Now, recognizing the vital role of an informed, responsible and active citizenry in sustaining Namibia's democracy and Constitutional values.
+Noting with concern the growing gap in civic knowledge among young people including limited awareness of national governance structures.
+Acknowledging that civic education plays a crucial role in empowering learners to understand their rights and duties as citizens and to participate meaningfully in democracy and community life.

-I therefore move that this Assembly -
+I, therefore move, that this Assembly -